Tychobra/polished-load-balancer/README.md

 * **appDir:** string: the path of the folder containing the Shiny app.

-* **maxSessions** integer > 0: the max number of connections per worker before starting up a new Shiny app instance.
-New Shiny app instances are automatically scaled up and down as each running Shiny app reached this maxSessions number of active sessions.
+* **maxSessions** integer > 0: the max number of sessions per Shiny app instance before starting up a new Shiny app instance.
+New Shiny app instances are automatically scaled up and down as each running Shiny app reaches this maxSessions number of sessions.

 ## Prior Work